LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 #### Reviewing Logs

-In respect to logging we must differentiate between persisted logs and non-persisted logs.
-The later are related to test functionality of functions.
+Concerning logging, we must differentiate between persisted logs and non-persisted logs.
+The latter is related to the test functionality of functions.
 Those logs can be found in the "Logs" container on the "Invoke your Function"-Page.
-It sometime may contain warnings that are informing you about potential issues with your logging as shown in the following screenshot:
+It sometimes may contain warnings that inform you about potential issues with your logging, as shown in the following screenshot:

 <img class="fancyimage" alt="Functions: Test Logs" src="img/functions/functions_reporting_logs_test.png">

-You may click on any individual log entry to open up a dialog that shows you the full log line and allows you to copy it to your clipboard.
+You may click on any individual log entry to open up a dialogue that shows you the full logline and allows you to copy it to your clipboard.

 <img class="fancyimage" alt="Functions: Test Logs Detail" src="img/functions/functions_reporting_logs_test_detail.png">